Osteichthyes

-The group Osteichthyes is divided into the ray-finned fish (Actinopterygii) and lobe-finned fish (Sarcopterygii).
-The oldest known fossils of bony fish are about 425 million years old, which are also transitional fossils, showing a tooth pattern that is in between the tooth rows of sharks and bony fishes.
+The group is divided into two main clades, the ray-finned fish (Actinopterygii, which makes up the vast majority of extant fish) and the lobe-finned fish (Sarcopterygii, which gave rise to all land vertebrates, i.e. tetrapods).
+The oldest known fossils of bony fish are about 425 million years old from the late Silurian, which are also transitional fossils showing a tooth pattern that is in between the tooth rows of sharks and true bony fishes.
+Despite the name, these early basal bony fish had not yet evolved ossification and their skeletons were still mostly cartilaginous, and the main distinguishing feature that set them apart from other fish clades were the development of foregut pouches that eventually evolved into the swim bladders and lungs, respectively.

-Osteichthyes can be compared to Euteleostomi.
+Osteichthyes is broadly equivalent to Euteleostomi.
 In paleontology the terms are synonymous.
 In ichthyology the difference is that Euteleostomi presents a cladistic view which includes the terrestrial tetrapods that evolved from lobe-finned fish.
 Until recently, the view of most ichthyologists has been that Osteichthyes were paraphyletic and include only fishes.
 However, since 2013 widely cited ichthyology papers have been published with phylogenetic trees that treat the Osteichthyes as a clade including tetrapods.

 Characteristics

 Bony fish are characterized by a relatively stable pattern of cranial bones, rooted, medial insertion of mandibular muscle in the lower jaw.
 The head and pectoral girdles are covered with large dermal bones.
 The eyeball is supported by a sclerotic ring of four small bones, but this characteristic has been lost or modified in many modern species.
 The labyrinth in the inner ear contains large otoliths.
 The braincase, or neurocranium, is frequently divided into anterior and posterior sections divided by a fissure.

-Early bony fish had simple lungs (a pouch on either side of the esophagus) which helped them breathe in low-oxygen water.
-In many bony fish these have evolved into swim bladders, which help the body create a neutral balance between sinking and floating.
-(The lungs of amphibians, reptiles, birds, and mammals were inherited from their bony fish ancestors.)
-They do not have fin spines, but instead support the fin with lepidotrichia (bone fin rays).
-They also have an operculum, which helps them breathe without having to swim.